Meaning Of Legato In Music

 Q: How can I improve my legato on the piano?

 A: Focus on smooth finger movements, avoiding any abrupt lifting of fingers between notes.
-Practice scales and arpeggios slowly at first, gradually increasing tempo as your control improves.
-Utilize a metronome for consistent timing.
+Because of that, practice scales and arpeggios slowly at first, gradually increasing tempo as your control improves. put to use a metronome for consistent timing.

 Q: What is the difference between legato and slur?